Getting Started

 Deploying an AI agent involves more than just deploying the agent itself; it also requires deploying the various components the agent depends on for its operation.
 These may include:

-1. A to save execution checkpoints,
+1. A Checkpoint DB to save execution checkpoints,

 To set up the components,